cometbft/cometbft/docs/references/config/config.toml.md

 ## State synchronization
 State sync rapidly bootstraps a new node by discovering, fetching, and restoring a state machine snapshot from peers instead of fetching and replaying historical blocks.
 It requires some peers in the network to take and serve state machine snapshots.
-State sync is not attempted if the node has any local state (LastBlockHeight > 0).
+State sync is not attempted if the starting node has any local state (i.e., it is recovering).

 The node will have a truncated block history, starting from the height of the snapshot.